 A systematic review is a synthesis or overview of all the available evidence about a particular medical research question.
 Based on the evidence currently available, it can give a definitive answer on a particular question about therapy, prevention, causes of disease, or harm.

-It is particularly valuable for establishing whether a certain type of drug works and is safe.
+It is helpful for establishing whether a certain technique or drug works and is safe.

 Systematic reviews also offer practical advantages.
 They are less costly to carry out than a new set of experiments, and they take less time.